-4. 4th Most Popular Free iPhone Apps Download in 2019
+4. 2nd Most Popular iPhone App Downloaded in 2020

-Although monthly app downloads vary greatly, TikTok took fourth place in the list of most downloaded iPhone apps for 2019.
-The only apps with more downloads were YouTube, Instagram, and Snapchat.
-TikTok even managed to achieve more downloads on Apple’s mobile platform than Facebook, Messenger, Gmail, and Netflix.
+Although monthly app downloads vary greatly, TikTok took second place in the list of most downloaded iPhone apps for 2020.
+The only app with more downloads was, perhaps unsurprisingly in the first year of COVID, Zoom.
+TikTok even managed to achieve more downloads on Apple's mobile platform than Facebook, Messenger, Gmail, Netflix, YouTube, and Instagram.

 6. 154 Countries